-This site has been slated for inspection twice on the current contract.
-This seems reasonable since the site was recently remediated.
+This site has been scheduled for Geohazard inspection every two years on the current contract.
+This seems reasonable so that the cracks that reflected through from 2023 inspections can be monitored.

 Closure

 It is a condition of this letter report that Thurber's performance of its professional services will be subject to the attached Statement of Limitations and Conditions.